opensoars/sffs/README.md

 ## Why?

 Because many existing tools are inconsistent with regards to their performance.
-They randomly drop SFTP connections, they can't create directories, they can't recursively parent directories, they can't upload on file change, etc etc.
+They randomly drop SFTP connections, they can't create directories, they can't recursively create parent directories, they can't upload on file change, etc etc.

 Sometimes me and the people I work with want to simply just work on a (simple and cheaply hosted) production enviroment straight from our local machine.
 (Oh no so dangerous oh no bla bla...
 Why don't you have \*insert one billion devops/ci/etc tools here\* set up for your project??!
 If you are like this, please realize that **ffs** is actually in the name of this project.)